-\begin{pf} Let first $X$ be a Fano threefold over $k$.
+\begin{proof} Let first $X$ be a Fano threefold over $k$.
 It is well know that the groups $A^*(X)$ are all representable on $X$, see \cite{Mu3}.
 Then $M(X)$ has the desired decomposition by Theorem \ref{t-zerocycles}, and so it is finite-dimensional by Corollary \ref{findim}.

-Assume now that, up to a birational equivalence, $X$ is fibred over a smooth irreducible curve $C$, $X\to C$, with generic fiber being Enriques' surface.
+Assume now that, up to a birational equivalence, $X$ is fibred over a smooth irreducible curve $C$, $X\to C$, with generic fibre being Enriques' surface.
 The motive of an Enriques surface is known to be finite-dimensional, see \cite{GP1}.
 Moreover, an Enriques surface is regular.
-Therefore in notations of Theorem~\ref{main2}, the relative Picard variety $J$ vanishes.
+Therefore in notations of Theorem~\ref{main2}, the relative Albanese variety $J$ vanishes.
 Thus, by Theorem \ref{main2}, representability of $A^3(X)$ depends on representability of zero cycles in desingularizations of degenerate fibers of the morphism $X\to C$.
-Let $p$ be a point on $C$, such that the corresponding fiber $X_p$ is degenerate.
+Let $p$ be a point on $C$, such that the corresponding fibre $X_p$ is degenerate.
 By Mumford's semistable reduction theorem, without loss of generality one can assume that $X_p$ is a normal crossing divisor on $X$.
 By Kulikov's classification of semi-stable degeneration of Enriques' surfaces \cite{Kulikov}, we have that each component in $X_p$ belongs to the following three types: smooth Enriques, elliptic ruled and rational.
-In all of these cases the geometrical genus of each irreducible component in $X_p$ is equal to zero and the motive is finite-dimensional.
+In all of these cas es the geometrical genus of each irreducible component in $X_p$ is equal to zero and the motive is finite-dimensional.
 Hence, the corresponding Chow group of zero-cycles is representable.
 From this we see that the Chow group of zero cycles of the desingularization of $X_p$ is representable too.
 Then $A^3(X)$ is representable by Theorem \ref{main2}.
 Now, again, $M(X)$ has the desired decomposition by Theorem \ref{t-zerocycles}, and is finite-dimensional by Corollary \ref{findim}.
-The arguments for $X$ fibered by Del Pezzo surfaces are analogous. \end{pf}
+The arguments for $X$ fibred by Del Pezzo surfaces are analogous. \end{proof}

 One can also state a conditional result which still have concrete geometrical meaning.
 Below $q$ stands for the irregularity of a surface.